WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Three Custom Material</b></summary>

-Reach any Three.js material class the pack has no node for, by returning one from a short JavaScript body. `THREE` is in scope, and any texture wired in arrives as `texture1` through `texture4`, so a toon, matcap, lambert or depth material is one line away.
-The code runs in your browser when the viewer loads, with the same reach as any frontend extension, so only run a workflow carrying custom JavaScript if you trust where it came from.
+Reach any Three.js material class the pack has no node for, from a module file you place in ComfyUI's input folder or a folder under paths.allow_read.
+The module's header names the textures it wants and the node's slots take those names.
+Code is never typed on the node and never travels inside a workflow, so a graph from someone else cannot bring javascript with it.
+A module runs in your browser when the viewer loads, with the same reach as any frontend extension, and only while threejs.allow_scripts is on.

 | | |
 |---|---|